+i.e., the state fidelity between the normalized Choi matrix $\rho_\mathcal{E}$ of the quantum channel, calculated with use of quantum process tomography as described in Ref.~\cite{Chuang1997}, and the normalized Choi matrix of the desired unitary $\rho_\mathcal{F}$, calculated directly from the unitary.
+We should also mention that Average Gate Fidelity (AGF) \cite{Nielsen2002} is another common way of measuring how ``close'' two unitaries are to each other, and we note that AGF is an affine transformation of PF, and so we use only PF in this paper.

-The quantum process tomography of Ref.~\cite{Chuang1997} requires (approximations of) the output state from the unknown channel acting on the basis states $\ket{0}, \ket{1}, \ket{+}, \ket{+i}$.
-Approximating this in turn requires preparing each of these states, applying the channel and then measuring each state in the three Pauli bases $X$, $Y$, $Z$.
-Hence, for a fixed number of external ancilla $n$ we need a total of $12$ circuits; each such circuit is run $10^5$ times.
-For the simulated runs, in addition to perfect (error-free) runs, we also introduce a per-qubit depolarizing error occurring when applying a gate and measuring with probability $0.01, 0.05$ and $0.1$ (with the same error rate for gates and measuring).
-Error-free runs thus yield a unitary, while all other runs yield a channel.
+The quantum process tomography in Ref.~\cite{Chuang1997} requires (approximations of) the output state from the unknown channel acting on the basis states $\ket{0}$, $\ket{1}$, $\ket{+}$, and $\ket{+i}$.
+Approximating this in turn requires preparing each of these states, applying the channel, and then measuring each state in the three Pauli bases $X$, $Y$, and $Z$.
+Hence, for a fixed number of external ancilla $n$, we need a total of $12$ circuits.

+For the simulated runs, in addition to perfect (error-free) runs, we also introduce simulated errors occurring when applying a gate and when measuring.
+We run simulations using a number of error types available in QISKIT - namely, depolarizing errors, phase damping errors, and their combination - to compare their respective effects on the algorithm.
+We apply both single-qubit and Toffoli errors since single-qubit and Toffoli gates are used in the algorithm, and adjust the error levels to estimate the noise in the machine.
+Note that error-free runs will yield a unitary to within statistical precision, while all other runs yield a more generic channel.